 There is also the FRICS membership.
 The fellowship is for those who have made a special contribution to the profession.
 Only professional members who are major achievers in their careers can apply.

 There are many routes to becoming a member, from Direct Entry to Senior Professional.
-Find the pathway that’s right for you via our membership wizard.
+Find the pathway that’s right for you.